 Liberate them from an identity crisis.
 Kids have an urge to belong; make them feel wanted in Islam.
 Our children must be proud of their Islamic heritage.

 We are obliged to construct our youngsters in such a way that the love of their Creator emanates from them.

 If they have this character well established within them, then they will abstain from these celebrations on their own.

 For instance, chat with them about young Sahabas and their role in Islam.

-Display to them the importance Islam gives to them and also appreciate them for following the right path.
-For children are a gift from Allah (SWT).
+Display to them the importance Islam gives them and also appreciate them for following the right path, because children are a gift from Allah (SWT).

 Strive to make them feel elated about being a Muslim.

 Design a checklist and be creative.
-Organize healthy activities and events for them ahead of time.
+Organise healthy activities and events for them ahead of time.

 If that is too much of a hassle, then do things together as a family.

 We are raising the next generation, so let’s do our part.